 This is the second in a series of blog posts chronicling research in the time of Covid19.
 In writing these pieces, we are exploring ways to try and use the pandemic restrictions as a means of thinking productively about our case study areas and the mobilities (and now immobilities) that are coming to bear on them.
-Stay turned for the next piece in the series!
+Stay tuned for the next piece in the series!

 Things to See in the Bavarian Forest